skip to main content

 How are courses taken at HCC counted in a high school GPA?

-Only courses required for high school graduation taken for Dual Credit at HCC will be reflected on the high school transcript.
+Only courses with HCPSS equivalent credit (Dual Credit) taken at HCC will be reflected on the high school transcript.
 Courses at HCC must be pre-approved for dual credit to count towards high school graduation requirements.
 Some courses at HCC will receive additional weight on the HCPSS transcript.
 The HCC course will be weighted with the highest HCPSS course equivalent quality points.
 For questions related to weighted equivalents, please consult the HCPSS Course Catalog.

 Registering for JumpStart